blazux/helm-matrix/README.md

 # helm-matrix

-A helm chart for matrix + coturn + ma1sd deployment
+This helm chart will deploy the 3 base component:
+ - synapse
+ - coturn
+ - ma1sd (the identity server)